-6 - E-SAFETY
+6 - ON-LINE SAFETY

-The Trust has a separate policy for E-safety and a copy of this policy can be found on the school website.
-The policy indicates there is a whole trust approach to E-safety and details the ways ICT facilities can and cannot be used by the networks users.
+The MAT has a separate policy for online/acceptable use -safety and a copy of this policy can be found on the individual school and MAT website.
+The policy indicates there is a whole trust approach to on-line safety and details the ways IT facilities can and cannot be used by the networks users.